-These UPSC Notes on angel tax and angel investors in India as well as related concerns are aligned with the UPSC Syllabus and aspirants should prepare this topic for General Studies Paper III.
+These UPSC Notes on angel tax and angel investors in India as well as related concerns are aligned with the UPSC Syllabus and aspirants should prepare this topic from the perspective of General Studies Paper III.

 Who are Angel Investors?